Orion56/Construction-Company-Site-Template/README.md

 # Construction Company Website-Template
-> A simple website with some interested features created with HTML , CSS and JavaScript for learning purposes and to practice on (Advanced DOM and Events) with JavaScript.
+> A simple website template with some interesting features created with HTML , CSS and JavaScript for learning purposes and to practice (Advanced DOM and Events) with JavaScript.

 ## Table of Contents
 * [General Info](#general-information)